minchdavidm/CSc372LispProject/README.md

 Example invocations:
 clisp rotn.lisp < input, where input contains the filename of the text to rotate and is followed by an integer of how many to rotate by. clisp sodoku.lisp < input, where input contains the filename of the source Sodoku file.

+The Sodoku puzzles were selected at random from a Sodoku database belonging to HP by pressing the "New Sodoku" option on my printer at varying difficulties.